Mavericks Rule Out 5 Key Players on Injury Report Before Facing Trail Blazers

 Marshall and Nurkić were primarily involved, but the NBA determined that Washington “escalated” the situation, resulting in his ejection from the game and a one-game suspension.
 Marshall will miss the remainder of the Mavericks’ road trip, which includes three games left and a home matchup against the Cleveland Cavaliers.
 Washington can return on Monday against the Sacramento Kings.

-How Mavericks Could Approach the Rotation
+How the Dallas Mavericks Could Approach the Rotation